-The Nomura Group maintains trading and investment positions in fixed income, equity and other markets, both for proprietary purposes and for the purpose of facilitating its clients' trades.
-The Nomura Group's positions consist of various types of assets, including securities, derivatives transactions with equity, interest rate, currency, credit and other underliers, as well as loans and reverse repurchase agreements.
-Fluctuations in the markets where these assets are traded can adversely affect the value of the Nomura Group's positions, in these assets, with downturns potentially negatively affecting long positions and upturns potentially negatively affecting short positions.
+The Nomura Group maintains trading and investment positions in fixed income, equity and other markets, both for the purpose of facilitating its clients' trades and for proprietary purposes.
+The Nomura Group's positions consist of various types of assets such as interest rates, currency, credit, securitised products and equities, including securities, derivatives, repo as well as loan transactions.
+Fluctuations in the markets where these assets are traded can adversely affect the value of the Nomura Group's positions.
 Although the Nomura Group continues to mitigate these position risks with a variety of hedging techniques, it may also incur losses if the value of these assets fluctuates or if the financial system is overly stressed and the markets move in a way it has not anticipated.
 In addition, prices of crypto-assets may fluctuate significantly due to various factors such as developments in the industry or in regulation of crypto assets.

 The Nomura Group's businesses have been, and may continue to be, affected by changes in market volatility levels.
 Certain of the Nomura Group's trading businesses such as those engaged in trading and arbitrage opportunities depend on market volatility to generate revenues.
 Lower volatility may lead to a decrease in business opportunities which may affect the results of operations of these businesses.
-On the other hand, while higher volatility can increase trading volumes and spreads, it also increases risk as measured by Value-at-Risk (VaR).
-Higher volatility and wider bid offer spreads may expose the Nomura Group to higher risks in connection with its market-making and proprietary trading businesses.
-Higher volatility can also cause the Nomura Group to reduce the outstanding positions or size of these businesses where it considers necessary.
+On the other hand, while higher volatility can increase trading volumes, it also increases risk as measured by Value-at-Risk (VaR).
+Higher volatility and wider bid offer spreads may expose the Nomura Group to higher risks in connection with its market-making and proprietary trading businesses, and can also cause the Nomura Group to reduce the outstanding positions or size of these businesses where it considers necessary.